divyashk/GSOC21_summary/README.md

 This is pretty much an empty window with a single widget housed, i.e. is a GtkListBox.
 This listbox will have the services added into it when discovered by avahi client.

 Now the avahi client adds the services into this list after it finishes resolving it.
-The code segment for it something like
+The code segment for it is something like
 ```C
 case AVAHI_RESOLVER_FOUND:
     {